Astragalus (Astragalus membranaceus) is a type of flowering plant. The root has been used for centuries in traditional Chinese Medicine (TCM).

 Login for details - Upper respiratory tract infection (URTI).
 Login for details

-- Wound healing.
+Login for details - Wound healing.
 Login for details

 When taken by mouth: Astragalus is possibly safe for most adults.
 Doses of up to 60 grams daily have been safely used for up to 4 months.
 Astragalus is usually well-tolerated.